dmikey/retros/README.md

 ## 🚀 What’s Inside RetrOS

-RetrOS is based on a hybrid build from factory NAND firmware, fused with stable bootloader components from ArkOS.
+RetrOS is based on a hybrid build from factory NAND firmware, fused with stable bootloader components from K36 Clean.
 It combines:

 - ✅ **More Themes** Sourcing themes stinks, more built right in!
 - ✅ **MBR** from K36 Clean — ensuring reliable boots on any card size